-As part of our emoticon policy and process, we have ceased accepting Global emoticon derivatives, except for Kappa, until further notice and are reviewing current use as well.
-Kappa derivatives are permitted (a maximum of two Kappa derivatives per Partner are allowed) with the exception of those including only minimal design changes such as recoloring.
-All guidelines above apply to Kappa derivatives.
+As part of our emoticon policy and process, we no longer allow Global emoticon derivatives, except for Kappa and VoHiYo, until further notice and are reviewing current use as well.

 Some Partners create their own emoticons, while others hire an artist.
 No matter who makes the emoticons, there are some important things to remember: